labdao/docs/docs/get-involved/how-to-contribute-a-tool.md

 sidebar_position: 2
 ---

+**We're on a mission to increase the number of tools available on PLEX, and we need your help.**

+PLEX is an open source scientific project.
+Together, we can build state-of-the-art tooling for computational biology.
+PLEX is by scientists, for scientists.

-This tutorial will guide you through the steps required to contribute a tool to PLEX.
+Got a tool you'd like to see on PLEX?
+This tutorial will guide you through the steps required to contribute it to the ecosystem.

 **Who is this for?**